 CVD treatment involves taking medications to lower cholesterol and blood pressure levels.
-The most common drugs are statins, ezetimibe, and PCSK9 inhibitors.
-These medications are primarily used to lower LDL cholesterol levels.
+Current treatments including statins, ezetimibe, and PCSK9 inhibitors primarily are used to lower LDL cholesterol levels.
 Other treatments, such as ANGPTL3 inhibitors, decrease the residual risk of heart disease in patients with high LDL cholesterol levels.
-However, even with these therapies, less than 35% of Americans with high LDL cholesterol levels reach their target levels recommended by guidelines.
+Despite advances in therapeutic options, a substantial unmet medical need persists.
+For example, less than 35% of Americans with high LDL cholesterol levels reach their target levels recommended by guidelines.
 CVD events still occur even when LDL cholesterol levels meet clinical goals.
 Many patients also struggle to continue taking their medications long-term, with less than 50% of patients taking their LDL-lowering medicines 2 years after a CVD event.
 Additionally, 5 to 10% of patients cannot tolerate high doses of statins, primarily due to muscle aches.
+This underscores the need for innovative approaches, such as our RNA editing therapeutic strategy.